 Capitol building tenants have relocated to other buildings.
 To find your legislator's office:

 Minnesota House of Representatives Information: 651-296-2146

 The Minnesota State Capitol Restoration Project has affected locations available for public rallies and special events through the end of 2016.
-The Rotunda is completely blocked off and a majority of the Capitol is not accessible to the public while major renovations take place on all levels of the Capitol.
 All public rallies on the Capitol Complex grounds will be held outside.

 To Find Your Event

 Alternate Indoor Venues

 See indoor options for public events at nearby state buildings and private organizations on the State Capitol Alternate Venue flyer (PDF).